-With more than a decade of residential design experience (ten spent as a project manager), Chris joined Granoff Architects in April of 2010.
+With more than a decade of residential design experience, Chirs joined Granoff Architects in April of 2010.

-During the course of his career, Chris has developed an unwavering commitment and attention to detail.
-He has managed projects ranging from a Georgia plantation home in the town of Arlington, to a grand shingle-style home in Greenwich, CT, to a penthouse apartment in New York City.
+During the course of his career, Chris has developed an unwavering commitment and attention to details.
+He has managed projects ranging from a Georgia plantation home in the town of Arlington, to a grand shingle style home in Greenwich, CT, to a penthouse apartment in New York City.
 From the exterior form to the interior millwork, Chris believes that the details of the home are of paramount importance.

 In 2000, Chris received his Bachelor of Architecture degree from Philadelphia University.
-He subsequently cofounded (and currently serves on the Board of Trustees for) the Ian McCambridge Tupper Scholarship fund.
+He subsequently cofounded (and currently services on the Board of Trustees) for the Ian McCambridge Tupper Scholarship fund.
 He has been a volunteer with Habitat for Humanity and the Special Olympics.
-He and his family reside in Wallingford, CT, where he has taken great pleasure in renovating his 1920s bungalow-style residence.
+Chris enjoys challenging himself as an endurance athlete participating in events such as obstacle course racing and numerous ultra-events in and outside the tri-state area.
+He and his family currently reside in Cheshire, CT.